GhubDB/Content-Engineer-Studio/readme.md

 ## Usage

-- Import a CSV or XLSX file for testing/analysis.
+- Import a CSV or XLSX file via the menu or via drag & drop.
-- Drag the imported DataFrame onto the testing or the analysis area.
+- Drag the imported file onto the testing or analysis area.
+- Set roles ( link / bot messages / user messages / comments / multiple choice )for each column.
-- Start a new live chat session.
+- Start a new live chat session in testing mode or import a chat-log in analysis mode.
 - Save messages to the DataFrame and add annotations.
 - Export the file.